-- Improved road safety for panthers by facilitating implementation of slower nighttime speed zones and the installation of wildlife underpasses and fencing; securing funding for panther crossing signs and high-tech motion sensors that warn drivers to slow down when large animals are approaching the road; and advocating for conservation-minded transportation planning that considers the dangers motor vehicle traffic and habitat fragmentation present for panthers. - Funded and installed panther-resistant enclosures for pets and livestock, hosted workshops, initiated demonstration projects, and distributed materials in rural residential areas on responsible homeowner practices for safely coexisting with panthers. - Recruited and trained volunteers for the Panther Citizen Assistance Taskforce (PCAT), a group of citizen scientists and activists who share information on protecting pets and livestock and are prepared to respond to reports of panther sightings.
+- Participated on the Florida Panther Recovery Team's Transportation SubTeam to identify solutions for reducing road mortality and opportunities to address and improve landscape connectivity.
+Defenders has improved road safety for panthers by facilitating the implementation of slower nighttime speed zones and the installation of wildlife underpasses and fencing; securing funding for panther crossing signs and high tech motion sensors that warn drivers to slow down when large animals are approaching the road; and advocating for conservation-minded transportation planning that considers the dangers motor vehicle traffic and habitat fragmentation present for panthers. - Funded and installed predator-resistant enclosures for pets and livestock, hosted workshops, initiated demonstration projects, and distributed materials in rural residential areas on responsible homeowner practices for safely coexisting with panthers. - Recruited and trained volunteers for the Panther Citizen Assistance Taskforce (PCAT), a group of citizen scientists and activists who share information on protecting pets and livestock and are prepared to respond to inquiries about panthers.

-- Participated in a panther depredation workgroup to secure support for research and policy development leading to a state panther coexistence and incentive program. - Provided support and trail cameras to University of Florida researchers investigating depredation patterns on private lands by tracking panthers and calves. - Helped organize and fund the annual Florida Panther Festival, an event held in collaboration with other nonprofits, government agencies and businesses to build acceptance by celebrating the panther and sharing information about living with our native wildlife. - Supported and provided training for wildlife professionals on the human dimensions of panther conservation and recovery.
+- Participated on the Florida Panther Outreach Team to help lead efforts to provide information and assistance to people who share the landscape with panthers and other wildlife. - Served on the Florida Panther Recovery Implementation Team to help improve panther coexistence and incentive programs. - Provided support and trail cameras to University of Florida researchers investigating panther depredation patterns. - Helped initiate the annual Florida Panther Festival, an event held in collaboration with other nonprofits, government agencies and businesses to build acceptance for panthers. - Supported and provided training for wildlife professionals on the human dimensions of panther conservation and recovery.